Willow Sidhe is a nature enthusiast with over a decade of experience creating natural health and beauty products for herself and her family.

 The best dry hair treatments restore and lock in moisture.
-Hot oil treatments, essential oils, and gentle cleansing products will naturally nurture locks back to health.
+Hot oil treatments, essential oils, and gentle cleansing products can naturally nurture your locks back to health.

-But before you get started, it's important to understand how your hair got this way in the first place.
-It could have happened for a number (and usually a combination) of reasons:
+Before you get started, it's important to understand how your hair got this way in the first place.
+It could have happened for a number (and usually a combination) of reasons.

-- When the hair becomes coated with build-up from shampoos, conditioners, and styling products (also known as product build-up), it cannot absorb moisture.
+- When the hair becomes coated with build-up from shampoos, conditioners, and styling products (known as product build-up), it cannot absorb moisture very well.

-- The heat from blow-drying and styling tools, such as flat irons, saps the vital moisture from your hair.
+- The heat from blow-drying and styling tools like flat irons saps the vital moisture from your hair.

-- The frequent use of hair dyes, perms, and relaxers also damage the hair and prevent moisture retention.
+- The frequent use of hair dyes, perms, and relaxers also damages the hair and prevents moisture retention.

 If you want to go the homemade route, you have plenty of inexpensive options.
 Many of the ingredients for these treatments are probably already in your refrigerator or pantry.
 Just because they're common items doesn't mean they're ineffective.
 In fact, I use several of these regularly to keep my hair soft, shiny, and moisturized.
 Just as with any other dry hair treatment, you'll need to be consistent to really make a difference in the health of your hair.

-- Old-Fashioned Mayonnaise Hair Treatment: Massage mayonnaise into the hair liberally and cover with a plastic bag.
+Massage mayonnaise into the hair liberally and cover it with a plastic bag.
 Allow the mayo to remain for at least 30 minutes.
-Shampoo, rinse and follow with a shampoo if necessary.
+Shampoo, rinse and follow with shampoo if necessary.
 Repeat this treatment for dry damaged hair on a weekly basis until the desired results are achieved.

-- Coconut Oil Treatment: I've used this method numerous times, and it always leaves my hair soft, moisturized, and healthy—highly recommend.
+I've used this method numerous times, and it always leaves my hair soft, moisturized, and healthy—highly recommend it.
 Buy organic extra-virgin olive oil and brush it through your hair (if the oil is solid, melt it by placing the container in a large bowl of heated water).
 Leave it on as long as is convenient—anywhere from 30 minutes to overnight.
 Then wash your hair as normal.